Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Contraction Theory for Learned Models

 Let $\mathcal{S}_s \subseteq \mathbb{R}^n$ be a compact set and $\mathcal{S}_t\subseteq \mathbb{R}_{\geq 0}$ be the maximal interval starting at zero for which a unique solution $\varphi_t(\xi)$ exists for all initial conditions $\xi \in \mathcal{S}_s$ and $t \in \mathcal{S}_t$.
 Let us also assume access to sampled trajectories generated from random initial conditions.
 Notations to be used in this section are given in Table~\ref{tab:notations_lmetric}.

-The following theorem states that a contraction metric defined by $\mathcal{M}$, learned from trajectory data, indeed guarantees contraction of the unknown underlying dynamical system~\cite{boffi2020learning}. \begin{theorem} Suppose that $\mathcal{S}_s \subseteq \mathbb{R}^n$ is full-dimensional, $n \geq 2$, and $\dot{x} = f(x)$ is contracting in a metric defined by a uniformly bounded $M(x)\succ 0$, \ie{},
+The following theorem states that a contraction metric defined by $\mathcal{M}$, learned from trajectory data, indeed guarantees contraction of the unknown underlying dynamical system~\cite{boffi2020learning}. \begin{theorem}{Contraction in Learned Contraction Metrics}{Thm:data_driven_cont_thm} Suppose that $\mathcal{S}_s \subseteq \mathbb{R}^n$ is full-dimensional, $n \geq 2$, and $\dot{x} = f(x)$ is contracting in a metric defined by a uniformly bounded $M(x)\succ 0$, \ie{},

 of \eqref{eq_MdotContracting} and $\underline{m}\mathrm{I}\preceq M \preceq \overline{m}\mathrm{I}$ of \eqref{Mcon} hold for $M$.
 Suppose also that a matrix-valued function $\mathcal{M}(x)$ with $\mathcal{M}(x)\succeq \underline{m}_L \mathrm{I}$ is learned to satisfy $\nu(Z_b)\leq\epsilon_{\ell}$, where the contraction violation set $Z_b$ for $p(x,\delta x) = (f(x),(\partial f/\partial x)\delta x)^{\top}$ is defined as